 - Had “Estate” as part of their GBP listing name

 In the case of the two GBP listings, I showed above that they need to add information about probate litigation within the actual listing – in addition to having it on their websites.
 This would help their GBP listings to show up higher in maps.

 I’ve talked about how mentions help a business’ GBP listing to appear more often in maps before.
 And today I’ve shown you more examples proving that it works.

 As a local marketer, you need to ensure your clients’ Google Business Profile listings are 100% optimized for search.
 Whether you educate your customers on how to do this or do it for them, this is a must.

 How are you helping your clients’ businesses to appear in zero-click searches?
 Are you optimizing their website content, product pages & blog posts?
 Are you ensuring their Google Business Profile listings demonstrate expertise, authoritativeness and trustworthiness?

 I know it’s hard to measure a zero-click search, but it’s possible.
 Take a deep look at tracking zero-click searches and the ROI you can get for your business clients.

 It’s Time to Take the Next Step to Leverage the Zero-Click Search

 I know it’s important to have the tools, resources and training to support your clients.
 At Advice Local, we are dedicated to this.
 Request a demo today to find out how our listing management solution can help you to better help your clients.
-We have a Google My Business tool you are absolutely going to love.
+We have a Google Business Profile tool you are absolutely going to love.